sbertix/Swiftagram/README.md

 Authentication is provided through conformance to the `Authenticator` protocol, which, on success, returns a `Secret` containing all the cookies needed to sign an `Endpoint`'s request.

 The library comes with two concrete implementations.
-- [`BasicAuthenticator`](https://sbertix.github.io/Swiftagram/Classes/BasicAuthenticator.html) requires _username_ and _password_, and includes support for checkpoints and two factor authentication.
+- ~[`BasicAuthenticator`](https://sbertix.github.io/Swiftagram/Classes/BasicAuthenticator.html) requires _username_ and _password_, and includes support for checkpoints and two factor authentication.~ (`BasicAuthenticator` is currently unavailable due to recent changes in **Instagram** authentication methods, but we're actively working on a fix).
 - [`WebViewAuthenticator`](https://sbertix.github.io/Swiftagram/Classes/WebViewAuthenticator.html), available for **iOS 11**+ and **macOS 10.13**+, relying on a `WKWebView` for fetching cookies.

 ### Caching